12/08/17 Austin | From Startup to IPO/Exit

 Growing a business is a journey.
 Once embarked upon, there are many possible paths, each presenting its own opportunities and obstacles.
 How do business leaders and their boards decide on the desired destination and how to get there?
 HomeAway, an iconic Austin company, successfully took this journey – from startup to IPO to being acquired by Expedia.
-Join us for a fireside chat with Brian Sharples, HomeAway’s co-founder, Chairman and CEO, and top members of his former executive team, who will share the story of HomeAway’s journey—how they and HomeAway's board determined the course, key decisions they had to make, alternatives they considered, and lessons learned along the way.
+Guests and members joined us for a fireside chat with Brian Sharples, HomeAway’s co-founder, Chairman and CEO, and top members of his former executive team, who shared the story of HomeAway’s journey—how they and HomeAway's board determined the course, key decisions they had to make, alternatives they considered, and lessons learned along the way.

 Location and Time

 JW Marriott Austin

 7:00 am Registration / Networking / Breakfast Buffet Opens

 7:30 am Breakfast / Roundtable Introductions and Topic Discussion